Python program to convert list to Table

 Here is the logic to convert a list to a table in Python.
 The code will do two things.
-Write list data to a dataframe and save it to a table.
+Write list data to a DataFrame and save it to a table.
 From the table, you can query and get insights.
+We can do it in two steps.
+First, write list data for the data frame.
+Second, from it write into a table for future analysis.

-Step#1: Write data to dataframe
+Step 01: Write data to DataFrame

 import pandas as pd

-Step#2: Export data to a Table
+Step 02: Export data to a Table

 Here you imported the sqlite3 database.
 The con object connects to the database.
 Here mydb.db.
 Next, the df. to_sql exports data to the SQLite table.
 Below is the self-explanatory syntax.
-The logic is helpful for data-analytics engineers.
+The logic is helpful for data analytics engineers.

 import sqlite3 as lite